 Instead I eat mostly vegetables, nuts, eggs, oils (mostly olive but with no rules against butter and coconut oil!) and an average amount of minimally processed meats and dairy.
 It’s your basic low-carb diet, and I’ve found a 100% correlation between bending the rules of this diet (occasional pizza and beer), and the rapid softening of my waistline.
 If you haven’t tried this way of eating yet, you might be pleasantly surprised with how easy it is.

 That’s it.
 Sure, there is much more to fitness than these five principles, but they are big ones, and enough go get started.
 This is infinitely better than not getting started, so let’s go.

 The New York Times, on why exercise should be a rewarding part of your daily life, not just a chore you treat like a health prescription.

 Gary Taubes writes and rants about how our high-sugar, high-carbohydrate diet is the source of most of our problems.
 I saw some of his articles in the NYTimes, then moved on to read his book “Why We Get Fat.”
-I’m torn on this, because there is still scientific debate on the ideal diet and some reputable doctor friends disagree with me.
+I’m torn on this, because there is still scientific debate on the ideal diet.
 But my own results and a recent rigorous blood test are good enough to keep me very enthusiastically on the high fat, high-vegetable, low-carb diet.